beta/blog/source/_posts/2019-05-10-setup-go-dev-env-with-vscode-and-wsl.md

 ![Remote environment in VS Code](https://code.visualstudio.com/assets/blogs/2019/05/02/remote-environment.png)

 If you are a new user of the Go extension, it will be installed remotely automatically in the remote env.
-Or if you have installed it locally before, you will see a "**Install on WSL**" button on the Go extension.
+Or if you have installed it locally before, you will see a **"Install on WSL"** button on the Go extension.
 Click it to make it available in the remote env, and you should be prompted to reload the window.

 ![Install extension on WSL](https://imgur.com/s6rAAmf.png)